shcrouch/testrepo/README.md

 can we start again? sdcscripts.
-New merge conflict
+New merge conflict.
+New again